-About My Best Chocolate Chip Cookie Cake
+About My Best Chocolate Chip Cookie Cake Recipe

-My best chocolate chip cookie cake recipe makes a 10-inch chocolate chip cookie with a giant, fudgy center and crisp edges.
+This chocolate chip cookie cake recipe makes a 10-inch chocolate chip cookie with a giant, fudgy center and crisp edges.
 The cake is then decorated with a classic American buttercream frosting and lots of sprinkles.
 All in all, it tastes like the chocolate chip cookie cake I remember fondly from my childhood!

 Over my many years of blogging, I’ve tried many chocolate chip cookie cake recipes from trusted sources like Bon Appetit magazine and America’s Test Kitchen.
 Both recipes were good, but felt short of what I was looking for.
 The resulting cookie cakes were too crispy, and both used “elevated” ingredients like brown butter and gourmet chocolate.
-I wanted something more similar to the chocolate chip cookie cake I remembered from my childhood.
-Specifically, a giant chocolate chip cookie with a fudgy, rich texture, all topped with sweet buttercream.

-I’m happy to report that this chocolate chip cookie cake recipe is IT.
+I’m happy to report that this chocolate chip cookie cake recipe is IT!

 Why You Should Make The Recipe